 < Go Back

-The need for SaaS discovery became especially evident as soon after launching our free, self-serve SaaS discovery solution, over 200 companies quickly enrolled.
-Despite being a SaaS security platform, even we were taken aback by the extent of the SaaS security issue.
+The need for SaaS app discovery became especially evident as soon after launching our free, self-serve SaaS app discovery solution, hundreds of companies quickly enrolled.
+Despite being a SaaS security platform, we were taken aback by the extent of the SaaS security issue.

 1) Your employees are likely using a SaaS application that was recently breached.